Yiling-J/theine/README.md

 ```

 **Pros**
-- A decorator with both sync and async support, you can replace your lru_cache with Theine now.
+- Both sync and async support.
+- Explicitly control how key is generated.
+Most remote cache(redis, memcached...) only allow string keys, return a string in key function make it easier when you want to use remote cache later.
 - Thundering herd protection(multithreading: set `lock=True` in `Memoize`, asyncio: always enabled).
 - Type checked.
 Mypy can check key function to make sure it has same input signature as original function and return a hashable.